Healthy eating tips for people with arthritis

 Weight loss is recommended as a core treatment for people who are overweight and obese.
 Reaching or maintaining a healthy weight can relieve pain, improve function, and slow the progression of OA.

-Overweight is an important factor in OA since overload to the affected joint is one of the risk factors for developing OA or worsening of the symptoms of OA.
+Overweight is a crucial factor in OA since overload to the affected joint is one of the risk factors for developing OA or worsening of the symptoms of OA.
 Losing weight reduces pressure on joints, particularly weight bearing joints like the hips and knees.

-There is increasing interest in not only reducing weight but specifically in reducing fat (or adipose) tissue, as it is now recognised that fat tissue is active and can secrete a number of chemical factors, some of which may have inflammatory effects.
+There is increasing interest in not only reducing weight but specifically in reducing fat (or adipose) tissue, as it is now recognised that fat tissue is active and can secrete several chemical factors, some of which may have inflammatory effects.

 Do talk to your GP or practice nurse about weight loss – they can help.